Deletion of redmine-project should delete svn-project, too

 Adding this argument to the cronjob will match the registered redmine projects against the folders in the svn repository directory and delete any obsolete svn repositories.

-#2 Updated by Lars Scheithauer almost 12 years ago
+#2 Updated by Lars Scheithauer over 12 years ago

 Kamil . wrote: